tetsufmbio/taxontree/README.md

 ## 3. Command-line version

-We provide the source code of TaxOnTree to enable you executing it in a local machine.
-Here we describe how to install TaxOnTree.
+We provide TaxOnTree source code so you can run it in a local machine.
+Here we describe its installation steps.

 ### 3.1.
 Prerequisites: